 Six Things to Know about Certificate of Need Program Changes

 1. What is a Certificate of Need program?

-Certificate of Need (CON) programs are intended to moderate healthcare costs and to allow state agencies oversight of healthcare services and facility construction.
+Certificate of Need (CON) programs are intended to moderate healthcare costs and curtail the duplication of healthcare services absent a demonstrated community need.
+These programs allow state agencies oversight of healthcare services and facility construction.
 Not only are CON programs state specific, but they are usually accompanied by a plethora of other state regulatory requirements including licensing.
+Differences that can vary state to state include facilities/services covered, geographies covered by the CON, expiration dates and the ability to transfer an existing CON.
 CON programs typically represent the most challenging regulatory hurdle that must be overcome before services can be provided.

 2. Which US States have implemented Certificate of Need programs?

 State governments generally began implementing Certificate of Need programs in the mid 1970’s in response to requirements related to Federal funding mechanisms.
 Today, there are 35 states with CON programs in place, three with CON program variations, and 12 without CON programs.
 Most states will refer to their programs as “Certificate of Need” while some states have alternative names such as “Facility Need Review” in Louisiana and “Determination of Need” in Massachusetts.